atex-community-plugins/metrics/README.md

 Every time you access to the health check endpoints, the health checks will be executed, keep in mind this when writing a new health check.

+## Polopoly Version
+10.16.3-fp3

+you can use version `1.0-RELEASE-10.12.0` which is fully compatible with polopoly 10.12 (you'll need to update the jetty polopoly plugin to version `7.6.16-polopoly-1.0`).

 ## Servlet Configuration